1600 Ninth Street

 Qualified Intellectual Disabilities Professional (QIDP) Requirements

-The Department of Developmental Services (DDS) expanded the required qualifications of persons who may serve as a Qualified Intellectual Disabilities Professional (QIDP) (previously known as Qualified Mental Retardation Professional or QMRP) when the Federal ICF/IID regulations became effective in October 1988.
-DDS adopted the federal definition for QIDP in all ICF/DD, ICF/DD-H, ICF/DD-N and DD-CNC facilities.
+The Department of Developmental Services (DDS) adopted the federal definition for Qualified Intellectual Disabilities Professional (QIDP) (previously known as Qualified Mental Retardation Professional or QMRP) in all ICF/DD, ICF/DD-H, ICF/DD-N and DD-CNC facilities when the Federal ICF/IID regulations became effective in October 1988.
 The federal criteria outdates the state regulations specified in the California Code of Regulations, Title 22.

 QIDP is a staff who is responsible for integrating, coordinating and monitoring each client's active treatment and who possesses: